Source-Protocol-Cosmos/supply-info-api/README.md

 # supply-info-api

-An API for basic info about the Juno token supply.
+An API for basic info about the Source token supply.

 The base route `/` returns all info in JSON: